Ramadan is one of the Islamic calendar’s most special and loved months - a time for reflection, prayer, and reward. Donate your Zakat.

 (Bukhari & Muslim)

 Intention (Niyyah) is an action of the heart.
-It is obligatory (wajib) for a Muslim to intend in his or her heart to fast on the following day.
+It is obligatory (Wajib) for a Muslim to intend in their heart to fast on the following day.
 However, there is a difference of opinion on whether this should be announced.

 The following actions will break a day’s fast: